Ryans-Projects-for-Personal-Learning/Math-Quiz-Generator-and-Quadratic-Equation-Solver/README.md

 # About

-This assignment was completed for ITI1120: Introduction to Computing I, a first year course that introduces students to computer science concepts using Python.
+This assignment was completed for ITI1120: Introduction to Computing I in Fall 2017, a first year course that introduces students to computer science concepts using Python.
 The purpose of this assignment was to explore loops, exception handling and the basics of designing a simple program.

 This program has 2 options: A math quiz generator for elementary school students and a quadratic equation solver for high school students.